 Gain a visually stunning new perspective on iconic landmarks such as Mirror Lake, the Oval, Ohio Stadium, and the neighborhoods surrounding the Columbus and regional campuses.
 From beloved teams, symbols, and traditions to scenes from academic and campus life, reflect on time and change and rediscover the extraordinary connection that unites generations of Buckeyes.

-Tamar Chute is Professor, University Archivist, and Head of Archives at The Ohio State University.
+Tamar Chute, University Archivist and Head of Archives (Professor)

 President Michael V. Drake